noahxyao/PA_goprogg/README.md

 Things to keep in mind when new patches release:

 * champion.json was pulled from DDragon online and needs to be updated
+* item.json was pulled from DDragon online and needs to be updated
 * Square Assets are pulled from LeagueWiki (but could also be pulled from DDragon) and might need to be updated